Arcadia-Science/2025-epistasis-dl-quantgen/README.md

    - ```alphasimr_dilution_input.tar.xz``` simulated data for the dilution experiment
    - ```alphasimr_pleio_input.tar.xz``` simulated data for the pleiotropy experiment

-Simply download these files, and then extract them to the correct input data directory for each experiment
+Simply download these files, and then extract them to the correct input data directory for each experiment.
+The total scaling experiment extracts to ~195Gb of data, this drops to just ~10Gb if excluding the million sample reps.
+The dilution and pleiotropy experiments extract to ~2Gb and ~5Gb respectively.

 For example: ```tar -xJf alphasimr_pleio_input.tar.xz -C workflow_sims/alphasimr_pleio/alphasimr_output```